bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

     This step creates a `bonita-continuous-delivery_<version>` directory which contains:

     *   Bonita Continuous Delivery Ansible playbooks and roles.
-    *   A pre-built Docker image for the control workstation.
+    *   A pre-built Docker image for the control host.
 This Docker image is provided as a `bcd-controller_<version>.tar.zip` archive located in the `bonita-continuous-delivery_<version>/docker` directory.
 3. Load the `bcd-controller_<version>.tar.zip` Docker image:

         $ cd bonita-continuous-delivery_<version>/docker